bluesky-social/atproto-website/content/specs/xrpc.md

 #### Schema distribution

 Method schemas are designed to be machine-readable and network-accessible.
-While it is not current _required_ that a schema is available on the network, it is strongly advised to publish schemas so that a single canonical & authoritative representation is available to consumers of the method.
+While it is not currently _required_ that a schema is available on the network, it is strongly advised to publish schemas so that a single canonical & authoritative representation is available to consumers of the method.

 To fetch a schema, a request must be sent to the builtin [`getSchema`](#getschema) method.
 This request is sent to the authority of the NSID.